RichFree/PneumoniaClassifier/README.md

-# CS3244-PneumoniaClassificationCNN
+# Pneumonia Classifier
-Code implementation for pneumonia classification using InceptionNet architecture as part of CS3244 Machine Learning term project
+Application of InceptionNet architecture for pneumonia classification as part of a term project for NUS CS3244 Machine Learning.